Registry of biomedical companies:

 Recent studies have been undertaken of the utility of direct probe devices by infrared reflectance (IR) spectroscopy using optic fibre against a ceramic blank to pick up the wavelengths characteristic within the 1100-2000 nm near infrared (IR) zone and set against internal comparisons with regression coefficients with known samples of value, and with unknowns to predict their values with crude fibre, crude protein and fat.
 The robustness of using prepared samples is tested with chemical proximal analyses and standard errors associated with the statistically analyzed data obtained by the prediction equations due to scatter on the bar graph.

-It occurred to Skye Blue 'on the wire' that there is a advanced student at Penn State University, from State College PA USA who is interested in building the device that can spectrophotometrically measure lignin itself in addition to current crude fibre measures.
-It has been found that according L. E. Chase and cow-workers at Cornell U., Ithaca N. Y. USA that the bonding (types and nos.) between the ligneous moieties and carbohydrate moieties is most correlated with the feed material's digestibility, the concern of the study here.
+It is of interest here to further speculate on building a device that can spectrophotometrically measure lignin alone, in addition to current crude fibre measurements.
+It has been found that according L. E. Chase and co-workers at Cornell U., Ithaca N. Y. USA that the bonding, viz. the types and nos., between the ligneous and carbohydrate moieties is most correlated with the feed material's digestibility.

 It is not yet known as to what ligneous moieties are concerned in terms of bonding types (e. g. ester, ether, and direct high energy C-C bonds), their bonding to carbohydrate moieties as to type and their distribution or frequency of occurrence in plant biomass or material and their associated near-IR reflectance bands to quantitate them as they closely correlate with bioavailability or digestibility in the rumen stomachs of livestock.